structured-log/structured-log/README.md

 A number of additional sinks are available as separate packages.

-If you release your own custom sink for Serilogjs please let us know and we'll add it to the list!
+If you release your own custom sink for *structured-log* please let us know and we'll add it to the list!

 ### Server-side (via npm)